rjjaegeraws/amazon-comprehend-medical-fhir-integration/lab1.md

 1. Run the following command in Cloud9 terminal to create a S3 bucket.
 You will need to pick a ***unique name*** like fhir-code-bucket-<<<user initials>> for the bucket otherwise the command will throw an error.
 S3 bucket name requirements can be found **[here](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-s3-bucket-naming-requirements.html).**

+Start with the account id to make it unique:
+`aws sts get-caller-identity | jq '.Account'`

+Example:

+export PACKAGE_BUCKET_NAME=340054819060-fhir-code

     ```
     export PACKAGE_BUCKET_NAME=<<PACKAGE_BUCKET_NAME>>